Donald (Lee) Singleton - Institute for Security Governance

 Faculty, Education & Professional Practice Division

-Mr. Singleton holds two advanced degrees: an MBA from the College of William & Mary in Williamsburg Virginia, and an MA in National Security and Strategic Studies from the US Naval War College in Newport, RI.
-He holds a BA from Troy University in Alabama.
-Mr. Singleton is also a graduate of Columbia University's Senior Executive Program and Stanford University's National University of Singapore Program for International Management.
+A graduate of Troy University in Alabama, Mr. Singleton was commissioned through Officer Candidate School in Newport, Rhode Island.
+He holds a Master’s in Business Administration from the College of William & Mary in Virginia, and a Master of Arts in National Security and Strategic Studies from the Naval War College in Newport, Rhode Island.
+He is a graduate of the Columbia University Senior Executive Program and the Stanford University, National University of Singapore Program for International Management.

 AREAS OF EXPERTISE